ViSurf: Visual Supervised-and-Reinforcement Fine-Tuning for Large Vision-and-Language Models

 \subsection{Reward Control for Ground-Truth Label}

-The advantage $\hat{A}y$ for the ground-truth label $y$ is always positive till now, as the label is correct and receives higher reward, which can lead to reward hacking.
-The setup is sub-optimal for two reasons: (i) the ground-truth lacks a reasoning trace, and (ii) it suppresses the relative advantage $\hat A_j$ even if rollouts have already generated correct trace and answer.
-Furthermore, as analysis above, we must ensure the ground-truth aligns with the self-rollouts to satisfy the approximation $\pi_{\theta} \approx \pi_{\theta_{old}}$.
-To address these issues, we propose three reward control strategies.
+The advantage $\hat{A}y$ for the ground-truth label $y$ is always positive till now, as correct labels inherently receive higher rewards.
+However, this static setup is often sub-optimal; it can lead to reward hacking and suppresses the relative advantage $\hat{A}_j$ of self-generated rollouts, even when the policy has already produced correct trace and answers.
+Furthermore, maintaining the approximation $\pi_{\theta} \approx \pi_{\theta_{old}}$ requires ensuring that ground-truth data distributions remain aligned with self-generated rollouts.
+To mitigate these issues, we propose three reward control strategies:

-\textbf{Aligning Ground-truth Labels with Rollouts Preference. } To ensure compatibility between the ground-truth data and the self-rollouts generated by $\pi_{\theta}$, we reformat the ground-truth annotations to match the model's preferred output style.
-For instance, we adjust the whitespace in JSON-like structures from \{`bbox':[x1,y1,x2,y2]\} to \{`bbox':\vphantom{x}[x1,\vphantom{x}y1,\vphantom{x}x2,\vphantom{x}y2]\}(i.e., adding space after the punctuation), as these variants yield different tokenizations.
-This alignment minimizes the distribution shift between $\pi_{\theta}$ and $\pi_{\theta_{old}}$, satisfying the underlying assumption $\pi_{\theta} \approx \pi_{\theta_{old}}$.
+\textbf{Aligning Ground-truth Labels with Rollouts Preference. }To ensure compatibility between the ground-truth annotations and the outputs generated by $\pi_{\theta}$, we reformat the ground-truth data to match the model’s preferred stylistic patterns.
+For instance, we adjust the whitespace in JSON-like structures from \{`bbox':[x1,y1,x2,y2]\} to \{`bbox':\vphantom{x}[x1,\vphantom{x}y1,\vphantom{x}x2,\vphantom{x}y2]\} (i.e., adding space after the punctuation), because minor variations in punctuation can lead to significantly different tokenizations.
+This alignment minimizes the distribution shift between $\pi_{\theta}$ and $\pi_{\theta_{old}}$, thereby upholding the core assumptions $\pi_{\theta} \approx \pi_{\theta_{old}}$.

-\textbf{Eliminating Thinking Reward for Ground-truth Labels.} Since the ground-truth labels lack annotated reasoning path, we assign a reasoning format score of zero to them.
-This operation ensures the model learns reasoning trace directly from its self-rollouts without being biased by missing external reasoning annotations.
+\textbf{Eliminating Thinking Reward for Ground-truth Labels.} Since the ground-truth labels lack annotated reasoning path, we assign a reasoning format score of zero to them when reasoning is needed.
+This ensures that the model learns to generate its own reasoning traces through self-rollouts without being biased or penalized by the absence of external reasoning annotations in the ground-truth data.